There's something kind of cool happening in marketing right now.

-Let’s say someone was trying to figure out who the staff writers are on the HubSpot Marketing blog.
-Start by opening up an advanced people search.
+Let's say someone was trying to figure out who the staff writers are on the HubSpot Marketing blog.
+Start by opening up LinkedIn and performing an advanced people search, as shown below.

-Then, enter the name of your target the “Company” box.
-If you’re trying to find out who fills a certain role within the organization, put that in the “title box.”
-Be sure to set both the company and title to current.
+Once you've customized your search using the groups of options, shown above, enter the name of your target the "Company" field in the bottom-lefthand group.
+If you're trying to find out who fills a certain role within the organization, put that in the "Title" field.

 Now that you've got the names of the key players within each account, you'll want to create new content for them.
 That content should speak not only to the pain points of those specific employees, but more to those specific businesses.

 Remember -- at risk of sounding like a broken record -- the ABM strategy is less focused on individual personas, and more on casting a wide net for new business.
 For that reason, this content should be focused on the single deals you'd like to make with each specific organization.

 With this step, you might start to see how ABM and inbound marketing are able to work together, as it's clear that quality, compelling content plays a role in reaching your account-based targets.

 Even with the best content to reach your accounts, it won't be very effective if you don't use the right channels to promote it.
 It's important to choose the right channels to deliver it, based on what's most effective for a given organization or role.